ciscoheat/haxedci-example/README.md

 We are using the terminology and mental model of the user.
 We can reason with non-programmers using their terminology, see the responsibility of each Role in the RoleMethods, and follow the mental model as specified within the Context.

 DCI is a new paradigm, which forces the mind in different directions than the common OO-thinking.
 What we call object-orientation today is really class-orientation, since functionality is spread throughout classes, instead of contained in Roles which interact at runtime.
 When you use DCI to separate Data (RoleObjectContracts) from Function (RoleMethods), you get a beautiful system architecture as a result.
 No polymorphism, no intergalactic GOTOs (aka virtual methods), everything is kept where it should be, in Context!

+### Functionality and RoleMethods

+Functionality can change frequently, as requirements changes.
+The Data however will probably remain stable much longer.
+An `Account` will stay the same, no matter how fancy web functionality is available.
+So take care when designing your Data classes.
+A well-defined Data structure can support a lot of functionality, by playing Roles in Contexts.

+When designing functionality using RoleMethods in a Context, be careful not to end up with one big method doing all the work.
+That is an imperative approach which limits the power of DCI, since we're aiming for communication between Roles, not a procedural algorithm that tells the Roles what to do.
+Make the methods small, and let the mental model of the Context become the guideline.
+A [Use case](http://www.usability.gov/how-to-and-tools/methods/use-cases.html) is a formalization of a mental model that is supposed to map to a Context in DCI.

+> A difference between [the imperative] kind of procedure orientation and object orientation is that in the former, we ask: _"What happens?"_ In the latter, we ask: _"Who does what?"_ Even in a simple example, a reader looses the "who" and thereby important locality context that is essential for building a mental model of the algorithm. ([From the DCI FAQ](http://fulloo.info/doku.php?id=what_is_the_advantage_of_distributing_the_interaction_algorithm_in_the_rolemethods_as_suggested_by_dci_instead_of_centralizing_it_in_a_context_method))

 ### A silver bullet?